Practical Nursing

 Contribute to a healthcare team and support excellence in patient care.

-The Practical Nursing Ontario College Diploma program prepares you for work in the healthcare system.
-You learn the necessary skills and techniques for the workforce.
-This includes assessment, planning, implementation and evaluation tools required to provide nursing care to those of all ages.
-Throughout the program, learning opportunities include theory, lab techniques, applied experiences and independent study.
+The two-year Practical Nursing Ontario College Diploma program prepares you for work in healthcare with the necessary knowledge, skills and judgement to contribute to a healthcare team and support excellence in patient-centred care.
+This includes the processes of assessing, planning, implementing and evaluating required to provide nursing care to individuals, families and populations.

 Registered Practical Nurses work in close collaboration with healthcare teams.
 You may find employment a variety of settings such as: